Niagara to Toronto: Vineyards vistas to downtown views

 Location: 93 Front Street East, Toronto

-One of the city’s most eclectic, colorful and fiercely local neighborhoods is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.
+One of the city’s most eclectic, colourful and fiercely local neighbourhoods is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.
 You’ll find everything from Jamaican patties to Chilean empanadas.

 Location: Kensington Market, Toronto